Metro Manila Subway: Background

+Early proposals and studies

 The idea of building a subway in the Greater Manila Area had been forwarded as early as 1973, when the JICA (at the time known as the Overseas Technical Cooperation Agency or OTCA) and former Secretary of Public Works and Highways David Consunji conducted a study on what shall later be Metro Manila (formally constituted on November 7, 1975).
 The 1973 plan was known as the Urban Transport Study in Manila Metropolitan Area (UTSMMA).
-It was also proposed to be part of the 1977 Metro Manila Transport, Land Use and Development Planning Project (MMETROPLAN), which was funded by the World Bank.
-However, the plan was not included and implemented, for some of the areas included in the plan, such as Marikina and Cainta, are prone to flooding.
-Instead, what was built was the Manila Light Rail Transit System Line 1, opened on December 1, 1984 and completed on May 12, 1985.
-According to Felino Palafox, the LRT was the most feasible transport system at that time.
-Nevertheless, the current Manila Light Rail Transit System (mostly elevated) is shorter than the line system forwarded in 1973.

 The 1973 plan provided for the construction of five heavy rail subway lines in Metro Manila.
 The first line (Line 1) would have a length of 27.1 km, running from Constitution Hills (now Batasan Hills), Quezon City to Talon, Las Piñas.
 The second line (Line 2), meanwhile, would be 36 km long from Novaliches, Quezon City to Cainta, Rizal, while Line 3 for 24.3 km throughout Epifanio de los Santos Avenue.
 The fourth line (Line 4) would have been 30.1 km long from Marikina to Zapote, Bacoor, and the fifth line would have a length of 17.6 km from Rizal Avenue, Manila to Meycauayan, Bulacan.
 The plan would have resolved the traffic problems of Metro Manila and would have taken 15 years to complete, or until 1988.

+In 1975, a Reuters report said Manila was having traffic problems as many people feared that the population would grow, the number of commuters would increase, and there would be one day with only people on the streets with no vehicles.
+Also, it says that the team from JICA is studying the project that recommended the subway system and was expected to cost about US$930 million.

+In 1976, JICA conducted a feasibility study of the line, known as Rapid Transit Railway (RTR) Line 1.
+The study proposed a tentative route from Manila International Airport (MIA), now Ninoy Aquino International Airport (NAIA), to the University of the Philippines in Quezon City, totaling 25.2 km.
+With the planned completion dates between 1983 and 2000 for that line with four stages, the other lines would have been constructed as part of the RTR network: Line 2 would connect Novaliches in Quezon City to Guadalupe, Makati; Line 3 would connect Malabon to Roxas Boulevard in Pasay; Line 4 would connect Baclaran in Parañaque to Cubao in Quezon City; and Line 5 would connect Binondo to Marulas in Valenzuela.
+Also, Pacific Consultants International and the Japan Overseas Consultants participated as a study team.
+According to some critics of the LRT Line 1 that was built instead of the RTR Line 1, Marcos decided against the subway after being convinced by his advisers that the line could not be completed before Singapore finished its own first line.